Please help us share God's truths and hope in Christ.

 Colossians 2:14 Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross

 What did Paul mean by “…the handwriting of ordinances that was against us?”
-He was referencing a handwritten certificate of debt, which served as an acknowledgment of debt in the time in which he lived.
+He was referencing a handwritten certificate of debt, which served as an acknowledgment of debt in his time.
 It was a document signed by the debtor.
-In our day we would call it a promissory note, or a loan document.
+In our day, we would call it a promissory note or a loan document.
 It represented a debt that needed to be paid.

-In His humanity, Jesus kept the Law perfectly.
-Thereby, He fulfilled the Law (Matthew 5:17, Hebrews 8:13) and was proven by the Law to be the pure Lamb of God, making Him acceptable unto God to pay the sin debt of mankind.
-When Jesus shed His blood on the cross, He canceled the certificate of our debt (“nailing it to His cross”).
-It was by Jesus’ death that our penalty for sins was paid and our debt canceled.
+Jesus, however, kept the Law perfectly.
+Thereby, He fulfilled the Law (Matthew 5:17, Hebrews 8:13) and was proven by the Law to be the pure Lamb of God, able to pay the sin debt of mankind.
+When Jesus died in our place, He canceled the certificate of our debt (“nailing it to His cross”).
+It was by His death that our penalty for sins was paid and our debt canceled.
 (Read more: The Gift of SalvaTION: Justification & Imputation) The words of this old hymn so beautifully proclaim this:

 Gone is all my debt of sin,